iterative/dvc.org/content/docs/command-reference/exp/run.md

 ## Options

-`dvc exp run` accepts the same options as `dvc repro`, with the exception that `--no-commit` has no effect in `dvc exp run`.
+In addition to the following options, `dvc exp run` also accepts the same options as `dvc repro`, with the exception that `--no-commit` has no effect in `dvc exp run`.
 See `dvc repro` for a detailed list of available options.

 - `-f`, `--force` - reproduce an experiment pipeline, regenerating its results, even if no changes were found.
 For `checkpoint` experiments, `dvc exp run -f`